 Students manage their course registrations online through the WesleyWeb portal.
-For Master's degree students registration for the J.Term/Spring semester opens in October, and registration for the Summer/ Fall semesters opens in March.
+For Master's degree and non-degree students, registration for the J-Term/Spring semester opens in October, registration for the Summer session opens in March, and registration for the Fall semester opens in April.
 Please visit the Important Dates section of this Catalog for specific registration deadlines.
-The courses schedules are available at least 2 weeks prior to the start of registration.
+Course schedules are available at least 2 weeks prior to the start of registration.
 Schedules can be viewed at www.wesleyseminary.edu/schedule.